gabrielegenovese/vdetelweb/README.md

 ```
 Launch the tool:
 ```
-% vdetelweb -t -w -f vdetelwebrc /tmp/vde.mgmt
+% vdetelweb -t -w -s -f vdetelwebrc /tmp/vde.mgmt
 ```
-Now it is possible to use telnet or a browser to manage the switch.
+Now it is possible to use telnet, ssh or a browser to manage the switch.

 (c) 2005 Renzo Davoli - Department of Computer Science.
 University of Bologna.